 Sound good?
 Assuming you’re an aging person, I assume the answer is yes.

-One of the beneficial Facial Yoga exercises with an amusing name that Danielle shares in the article, is called the “Giraffe.”
+One of the beneficial face yoga exercises with an amusing name that Danielle shares in the article, is called the “Giraffe.”
 You look upward and stroke your neck muscles in addition to moving the jawline at the same time.
 The effect reduces lines and sagging skin around the jaw and neck area.

 In that regard, it operates in the same way as the Facial Flex, reducing wrinkles and tightening the skin in the same area.
 One thing that you’ll usually hear from a trainer when you’re at the gym is that it’s important to change up your routine to sustain visible results.
 You don’t want your body getting too used to any one thing.
-Here’s the perfect opportunity to change up.
+Here’s the perfect opportunity to change up your facial resistance training.

 Danielle recommends facial exercise be performed 20 minutes at a time, six days a week, if you really want to start seeing improvement.
 Facial yoga and facial exercises can be incredibly beneficial.
 Facial resistance training, on the other hand, can accelerate results and can really bring your facial regimen to the next level.
 For that reason, if you are using Facial Flex for your facial exercises, we recommend 4 minutes a day, for 8 weeks to start seeing visual results.